jhonyrhian/valorant-api/README.md

 # Valorant-API

-Esse é um projeto React que uso axios para fazer requisições em uma API pública para conseguir as informações da página
+Este é um projeto React onde uso o Axios para fazer requisições a uma API pública para obter as informações da página

+This is a React project where I use Axios to make requests to a public API to get the page information

 ## Link da API